 - Must have familiarity with facebook, twitter, and web site creation.

 - Must have an interest in how social networking can be used to promote a product.

-- Some knowledge of html or fbml a plus.
+- Some knowledge of html a plus.

 - Must posses strong organizational, verbal and written communication, and interpersonal skills.

 - Must be proficient in Word and the internet, and be familiar with databases.

 - Must be detail-oriented, patient, have some creative flair and able to multi-task.